avafinger/bananapi-zero-ubuntu-base-minimal/README.md

 	S5C_UYVY_JPEG_1X8               0x5001
 	AHSV8888_1X32                   0x6001

-In order to get maxim speed and optimization for streaming video we use the MJPEG format that delivers a compressed JPEG image to be sent over the Wifi. we need an optimized mjp_streamer which will grab and send MJPEG to the browser.
+In order to get maximum speed and optimization for streaming a video we use the MJPEG format that delivers a compressed JPEG image to be sent over the Wifi.
+We need an optimized mjp_streamer which will grab the image and send MJPEG to the browser at the other side.

+* Tell kernel we want MJPEG and 720P

+		media-ctl --device /dev/media1 --set-v4l2 '"ov5640 3-003c":0[fmt:JPEG_1X8/1280x720]'

+* Stream the video at port 8080

-	mjpg_streamer -i "./input_uvc.so -d /dev/video2 -r 1280x720 -q 90 -n" -o "./output_http.so -p 8088 -w ./www"
+		mjpg_streamer -i "./input_uvc.so -d /dev/video2 -r 1280x720 -q 90 -n" -o "./output_http.so -p 8080 -w ./www"

+* Fire you browser and type in the address: http://192.168.254.40:8080/

 # Credits

 Kernel 4.20.0-rc3 is based on mainline kernel (https://www.kernel.org/) (linux-sunxi effort).
+Kernel 5.7.y is based on mainline kernel (https://www.kernel.org/) (linux-sunxi effort).
 Mali based on MRipard (Bootlin)
 Thanks to Nora Lee (FOXCONN) for the sample.